 Send your application form, CV and portfolio (no more than 5 works) to email@example.com by 31 January 2018 (Wednesday midnight), we will let you know we have received your application via email.
 Applicants selected for a live or Skype interviews will be notified separately.
 Final selections will be announced in early March.

 Applicants must have a good command of the English language (no formal language qualifications required).

-Applicants must also be based in Vilnius for the duration of the program and agree to an 80% attendance of all program activities.
+Applicants must also be based in Vilnius for the duration of the program and commit to an 80% attendance of all program activities.
 International applicants must be from the E.U. or have a VISA that allows them to stay in Lithuania for the duration of the program.

 Secondary education and previous work experience are not required but looked at favourably.
 Applicants are not required to have previous experience in the field of contemporary art to apply but any such experience shall be taken into account.

 The Program is FREE.

 If you have any additional questions, do not hesitate to contact us at firstname.lastname@example.org